denyosaur/RocketNews/README.md

 **Rocket News**
 =====================================

-Rocket News is used to track crypto currency prices and performances.
-A user can view specific coins to get a high level overview of performance and the most up to date news articles. https://rocketnews.herokuapp.com/
+Rocket News is a full-stack pet project used to track cryptocurrency.
+Users can view details of a specific coin for a high level overview of performance and the most up to date news articles. https://rocketnews.herokuapp.com/

 **Features**
 ---------------
-The purpose of this project was to implement a full stack web app.
-The front end was designed with mobile first in mind, then larger screen sizes.
-This web app is a practice in utilizing various external web APIs as well as the creation and utilization of internal APIs.
+The purpose of this project was a practice in the implementation a full-stack web application that utilized both external and internal APIs.
+The front-end was designed with mobile first in mind, to create the most user friendly experience on mobile devices.
+Larger screen sizes were then developed in addition to the mobile first design.
+The back-end was created using RESTful routing conventions.
+Both internal and external API routing is handled by the back end.

 **Features**
 ---------------